 Happy moms teach

 I'll never forget when I started hanging out with my now best friend.
-Whenever her kids asked her a "silly" question like why is the sky blue?
-I felt like I was in listening to a Bill Nye video.
+Whenever her kids asked her a "silly" question, like "Why is the sky blue?"
+I felt like I was listening to a Bill Nye video.
 And if she didn't know, they would find out together.
 Happy moms are not afraid to teach their kids stuff that is way over their pay grade.
 Angry moms do more shushing than teaching.

 Every single day mothers have the opportunity choose what kind of mother they are going to be.
 That doesn't mean they are perfect.
 But when I recognize that I'm acting like an angry mom, I try to choose something better.
 Happy moms choose to be happy ... and usually their kids follow their lead.

 Editor's note: This article was originally published on Kristin Anderson's blog, Candy House Blog.
 It has been republished here with permission.